smartcaveman/pyrightship/README.md

 # pyrightship
-This repository aggregates our open source python ship to common package management systems.
+This repository aggregates our open source python libraries to ship to common package management systems.